yonatankarp/yonatankarp.com/clb66s76t00o510nv1elzb8vw.md

 ![](https://cdn-images-1.medium.com/max/1600/1*o-EXRh62Vv1wF6hGc8enkg.jpeg align="left")

-As we all know, in Java all objects inherit either directly or indirectly from the Object class which includes the equals() and hashCode() functions.
+As we all know, in Java all objects inherit either directly or indirectly from the Object class.
+That means that each object includes the `equals()` and `hashCode()` functions.

-If you would read the documentation of equals() you could notice the following:
+If you would read the documentation of `equals()` you could notice the following:

 > Note that it is generally necessary to override the `hashCode` method whenever this method is overridden, so as to maintain the general contract for the `hashCode` method, which states that equal objects must have equal hash codes.